Developing confident, respectful

 Our Key Stage 4 curriculum has been designed to ensure students have a balance of subjects that allows them to move on to their desired pathway at Post 16.

-We believe homework makes an invaluable contribution to our students’ progress, and so we support them to develop good independent learning habits, either at home or in the school library and use the extremely popular Insight portal for setting homework and supporting students to manage deadlines.
+We believe homework makes an invaluable contribution to our students’ progress, and so we support them to develop good independent learning habits, either at home or in the school library and use the extremely popular Bromcon portal for setting homework and supporting students to manage deadlines.

 Key Stage 5 Curriculum